Skip to Content

 Quick CLI Ref

-The composed TypeScript RPC library can be bundled and published to NPM with pre-filled package.json and README.md files using the bundle command after setting up bundle.build function in the config file.
+The composed TypeScript Client library can be bundled and published to NPM as a zero-dependency package with pre-filled package.json and README.md files by using the bundle command after you configure the bundle.build function in the config file.

-The feature is library-agnostic, allowing you to plug in your preferred bundler of your choice, including one that’s invoked via child_process module.
-By the time being, tsdown is the only bundler that has been tested with Vovk.ts.
-If you’re using a different bundler, please share your experience on GitHub Discussions .
+This feature is library-agnostic, so you can use any bundler you prefer, including one invoked via the child_process module.
+At the moment, tsdown is the only bundler that has been tested with Vovk.ts.
+If you use a different bundler, please share your experience on GitHub Discussions .

 1. It generates a client into the tmp_prebundle directory (configured with bundle.prebundleOutDir: string) using the tsBase template.